SM48 / TEM2

 Another picture of this machine, taken in Kotlarnia on October 4, 2006.
 The steamer on left is Ty51-138.

 This TEM2-224, operated by Coaltran, a PCC Rail subsidiary, was photographed in Konstancin Jeziorna near Warsaw on March 1, 2006.
+More pictures of TEM2s from the PCC Rail fleet (from my collection) can be found here.

 Another TEM2 from Coaltran: TEM2-231, photographed at the same location on April 17, 2006, with 3E-44 in the background.